 During wet weather, the allowable load is a function of the volume of water in the Channel and the total metal target concentration.
 See Equation 2.
 Given the variability in wet-weather flows, the concept of a single critical flow is not justified.
 Instead, a load duration curve approach was used to establish the wet-weather loading capacity.
 In brief, a load duration curve is developed by multiplying the wet-weather flows by the in-stream numeric target.
 The result is a curve, which identifies the allowable load for any given flow.
+The wet-weather loading capacity applies to any day when the maximum daily flow measured at a location within the Dominguez Channel is equal to or greater than 62.7 cfs, which is the 90th percentile of annual flow rates from the estimated modeled flow rates.
 The wet-weather freshwater metals TMDLs were defined by these load-duration curves and are presented in Table 6-2.

-\\ &#x27;Other permittees' includes General Construction and General Industrial permittees as well as minor permittees with irregular discharges during wet weather.
+^{ &#}x27;Other permittees' includes General Construction and General Industrial permittees as well as minor permittees with irregular discharges during wet weather.

-TMDL (g/day) = loading capacity = daily storm volume (liters) X numeric target ( $\mu$ g/L) / 1,000,000 (Eq.
+TMDL (g/day) = loading capacity = daily storm volume (liters) X numeric target (μ g/L) / 1,000,000 (Eq.
 2)